ShravanaHS/week1-riscV-soc-tapeout-vsd/DAY5/day5.md

 - **Generate blocks** make hierarchical, parameterized, modular designs possible—especially useful for multipliers, adders, and scalable bus systems.
 - Always pre-initialize outputs within always blocks to prevent latches when using loops.
 - Blocking assignment within loops must be ordered to match hardware dependencies.

----

-*No hardware will execute loops sequentially; all logic resulting from loops is mapped concurrently in the synthesized design.
-Always confirm loop unrolling and logic connectivity in your synthesis output!*

-## Theory Summary and Coding Guidelines

 - **Always assign every output in all paths** in combinational blocks to prevent latches.
 - Prefer complete `if-else` and populated `case` statements, including defaults.
 - Avoid partial assignments and rely on initialization if possible.